 The shutdown of schools and all sports programs has created quite a shock wave in the families, homes, and lives of athletes who suddenly find themselves without a sport.
 I have been receiving a lot of inquiries from parents seemingly lost on what to do with their athletes at home.
-Understandably this can be a tough transition for all family members involved.
+Understandably, this can be a tough transition for all the family members involved.

 Seven Keys to a Healthy Transition

-• Try new things to stimulate your mind, body, and emotions as a family.
+6. Try new things to stimulate your mind, body, and emotions as a family.
 Try a family game night, movie night, bike rides or walks, reading time, family cookouts, or karaoke.
-These might get your family out of your comfort zones.
+These might get your family out of their comfort zones.
 This is a time we must get out of the boxes we live in mentally and emotionally.
 Challenge your family to get uncomfortable with new experiences.

-If you need help implementing these strategies feel free to contact me.
+If you need help implementing these strategies, feel free to contact me.